jtmoka/jtmoka.github.io/projects/project-2.md

 <img class="ui image" src="{{ site.baseurl }}/images/hom2.jpg">

-Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
-Slightly more interesting and convoluted!
-(It is not that scary.)

-To give you a flavor of the game, here is an excerpt from one run:
+Over the summer I program a game called The Little Homunculus using javascript.
+This is a basic platformer game, based on former products.
+The game has an in-compeet sequel, that I was working on before the semester started.

 <hr>

 <pre>
 Over the summer I program a game called The Little Homunculus using javascript.
 This is a basic platformer game, based on former products.
-The game has an in-compeeet sequel, that I was working on before the semester started.
+The game has an in-compeet sequel, that I was working on before the semester started.
 </pre>

 <hr>